urasssopretty/someKeyboardLayoutGenerator/README.md

-# some keyboard layout generago for enthusiasts
+# some keyboard layout generator for enthusiasts

 I'm developing this project in my free time so progress can be slow and code quality is terrible